 This intriguing English-language ghostsigns is found in Ypres, Belgium, and has been identified for protection given its historical significance.
 I was alerted to it by regular correspondent, Daniel Lohmann, who has also done a bit of digging into this unusual ghostsign specimen.

 Firstly is the ghostsign itself and an explanation for it’s language, location and significance.
-Daniel was able to track down this article and apply Google translate to the text which reveals the following:
+Daniel was able to track down this article [Link expired] and apply Google translate to the text which reveals the following:

 “Wall Ad for Haig House in Ieper provisionally protected.